 Limited parking is available just off Hummerston Road or you can drive a little further up Schipp Road to the Kalamunda National Park sign where more parking is available.
 There are no toilet facilities but Kalamunda shops are 5 minutes up the road so you can stop before or after the walk.

 Kalamunda has loads of cafes for you to enjoy a cuppa or a meal and is itself full of history so spend some time here to explore.
 Visit the Perth Hills Visitors Centre and pick up some information and maps on more local trails.
 Explore the Kalamunda Heritage Walk and head to Kalamunda History Village.
-Checkout the Kalamunda Farmers Markets held every Sunday from 8am to 12pm or the Kalamunda Artisan Market held the first Saturday of every month from 8.30 am to 2pm and then follow the Kalamunda Find a Fairy Door Trail.
+Checkout the Kalamunda Farmers Markets held every Sunday from 8am to 12pm or the Kalamunda Artisan Market held the first Saturday of every month from 8.30 am to 2pm and then follow the Kalamunda Find a Fairy Door Trail then head to Stirk Park.